ffnord/ffnord-example/README.markdown

 started to cooperate and also use an intercity as well as air based links between the sites.
 Every community has decided basic values of its setup.

+Furthermore we rollout configuration details and with the help of vagrant, are able to instantiate parts of the machines described below.
+So we have a nearly full featured multi-community environment to experiment with.

 ## The Communities

 Gotham is the oldest of the three communities with hundreds of nodes and